buildkite/test-collector-android/README.md

 Fortunately, since unit tests run on the CI/local machine, our Gradle plugin has direct access to environment variables, so no additional config is required.

+#### Bumping Version

+When bumping the version, update the version in `gradle.properties` as well as `RunEnvironment.VERSION_NAME`.

+This ensures the correct library version is uploaded alongside the test analytics.

+Other approaches were considered when trying to solve the issue of uploading the library version.

+The user could create a new environment variable for the version number.
+The collectors can then access the version number through this and create `TestDataUploader` with this information.
+However, the user would need to update this environment variable every time they update the library.

+Another approach would be to use code generation to automatically generate some code upon publishing this library.
+It could try to read the library's version and expose this to the library to use.
+Frankly, this approach seems to be ideal but is very difficult to achieve.

+Therefore we went with the simple but manual approach to update the version ourselves.

 #### Access Snapshots

 To access and test the published snapshots, add the below repository configuration inside `repositories` block, and append the dependency versions with `-SNAPSHOT`: